 If you seed fewer acres than declared, your insured acres and premium will be adjusted accordingly.
 If you seed more acres, the declared acres will be used for premium calculations.
 Insured acres must be seeded to corn.

 An establishment benefit of $95 per acre may be paid for corn crops which fail to adequately establish or suffer damage before June 20.
 A minimum of 10 acres or 10 per cent of the total acres seeded must have failed to establish to be eligible.

 Corn Heat Unit coverage is not an individual production program; corn heat units determined for the selected weather station are the only means of determining a claim.
 Indemnities are not tied to individual yields or the corn heat units recorded on individual parcels of land.

-Experience discounts and surcharges do not apply.
 Premium rates are calculated for participating weather stations based on historical heat unit data.
 Corn Heat Unit (CHU) and Corn Rainfall Program (CRP) acres are subject to USA premium as they are annual crop acres.

 Corn Heat Unit Insurance Program Calculator